Dell XPS 13 2-in-1 review: Better than the original

 Now that I've had a decent amount of time with the XPS 13 2-in-1, I've made a surprising realization: I genuinely prefer it to the plain XPS 13.
 It looks and feels more attractive, its rotating screen makes it far more versatile and I've even grown to love the shallower keyboard.
 Both laptops also start at $999 with Core i3 processors, though I wouldn't recommend going with such an underpowered configuration.
 As you start adding upgrades, the 2-in-1 ends up costing quite a bit more than the XPS 13.

-Our review unit, which featured a 10th-gen Core i7 CPU, 16GB of RAM and a 1080p screen, comes in at $1,597.
-A similarly specced XPS 13, meanwhile goes for $1,350.
+Our review unit, which features a 10th-gen Core i7 CPU, 16GB of RAM and a 1080p screen, comes in at $1,597.
+Meanwhile a similarly specced XPS 13 goes for $1,350.
 The choice comes down to how much having a convertible screen means to you.
 You can't go wrong with either laptop, but honestly, I prefer the 2-in-1's more modern design.
 HP's upcoming Spectre x360 revamp is also a decent alternative, and you can even add an OLED screen if you'd like.